sathwikchava/OmniSight-Multi-Class-Object-Tracking-System/README.md

-# General Object Tracker (Multi-Domain Detection)
+#OmniSight: Multi-Class Object Tracking Model in Complex Environments

 This project implements a versatile object tracking system using **YOLOv8**.
 While originally structured for autonomous driving contexts, the model supports the standard **COCO dataset**, meaning it can detect and track **81 different classes** of objects.
+It is a Large-Scale Multi-Class Object Tracking in Complex Environments.

 **It extends far beyond just vehicles**, capable of recognizing:
 - **Living Beings**: Persons, cats, dogs, birds, horses, sheep, cows, elephants, etc.